1. Home

 Use a layout for each slide

-Slide layouts will improve the structure of the content within your slides.
+Use slide Layouts to improve the structure of the content within your slides.

-Be aware if you add a blank slide, with no layout, it may cause inaccessibility and require more fixes.
-For more information about slide layouts, see Microsoft’s guidance on What is a slide layout? and find out how to Apply a slide layout.
+How? see Microsoft’s guidance on What is a slide layout? and find out how to Apply a slide layout.

 Below is a screenshot of the layouts available from the Microsoft Accessible Template: Classic Corporate Teach a Course.